Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 ### Instruction Format

 #### Instruction classes:
 Instructions consist of 32 bits.
 Each Instruction is only executed if the condition is met.
-Instructions are devided into instruction classes.
+Instructions are divided into instruction classes.
 Operation-code lengths differ between instruction classes:

 | Bits                                          |31-28    | 27                    |26-23                | 22-0       |
 |-----------------------------------------------|---------|-----------------------|---------------------|------------|